aazaff/startLearn.R/beginnerConcepts.md

 	>length(MyVector)
 	[1] 4

 Although it might seem like vectors are inferior to one-dimensional arrays, because they are more primitive, this is actually their strength.
-If you look at carefully at how we define arrays, you will notice that we need to first create a vector using the function **c( )** - MyArray<-array(**c(1,2,3,4)**,4).
-Generally, vectors are used more often than 1-dimensional arrays because vectors .
-This is because vectorsSo, fair warning, be careful as to whether you are using **vectors**, **matrices**, or **arrays**.
+If you look  carefully at how we define arrays, you will notice that we need to first create a vector using the function **c( )** - e.g., MyArray<-array(**c(1,2,3,4)**,4).
+Generally, vectors are used more often than 1-dimensional arrays because vectors are more fundamental.
+So, fair warning, be careful as to whether you are using **vectors**, **matrices**, or **arrays**.

 ## Referencing elements of an array